-Spur pruning ('short pruning') is the simplest pruning technique and is easy to learn.
+Spur pruning -- 'short pruning' -- is the simplest of the pruning techniques.
+The principle of short pruning is to form spurs, branches with 2-3 buds (or even only 1 with some very vigorous varieties).
 The description here is for fully trained grapevines.
-Please refer to the information under Training for 1st - 3rd year grapevines first!
+Please refer to the section on Training for 1st - 3rd year grapevines first!

 Spur pruning is suitable for many grape varieties, although it often fails in older varieties or very vigorous, young plants.
 They will produce abundant foliage but no fruit, because the buds close to the stem have no fruiting buds.
 In this case, the spurs need to be pruned slightly longer, i.e., with 3 - 5 eyes; otherwise, switch to rod pruning.